ModelAtlasofTheEarth/metadata_schema/README.md

   }]]
 ```

-The most general layer of information is a ro-crate is the Root Data Entity.
-This has the schema.org Type `DataSet`, which is a subset of `CreativeWork` Type (https://schema.org/CreativeWork)
+The most general layer of information is a ro-crate is the Root Data Entity `@id=.\`.
+This Root Data Entity has the schema.org _Type_ `DataSet`, which is a subset of `CreativeWork` Type (https://schema.org/CreativeWork)

+Where files and folders are represented as *Data Entities* in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the [Root Data Entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html) using the [hasPart](http://schema.org/hasPart) property.

+Some contextual entities can also be considered data entities - for instance the [license](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html#licensing-access-control-and-copyright) property refers to a [CreativeWork](http://schema.org/CreativeWork) that can reasonably be downloaded, however a license document is not  usually considered as part of research outputs and would therefore  typically not be included in [hasPart](http://schema.org/hasPart) on the [root data entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html).

 ### RO-Crate: adapting for M@TE

-RO-Crates provide a nice solution for describing computation models, because they:
+RO-Crates are well suitred to the task of describing computational models (a research object).
+Key attributes of the RO-Crate format/specification which we find useful:

 * handle the diverse set of entitites that are involved in the creation of model
+* allow clear conceptual separation between data and contextual entities
-* are based on schema.org/json
+* based on schema.org/json-ld
+* facilitate reuse of existing metadata (e.g. ORCID data, using json-ld requests)
+* easy to programatically verify and modified
 * can be extended to provide descriptions of workflow

 In terms of M@TE project, an important requirement is that the RO-Crate can fulfil metadata requirements (ISO 19115) used in the NCI GeoNetwork catalogue (https://geonetwork.nci.org.au/), where M@TE model are stored.
 Many of the field requirements in ISO 19115 are easily mapped to  `DataSet` (or by inheritance `CreativeWork`) Properties.
 For instance `CreativeWork` properties will hold information about licence, authors, keywords, version, citation, funder etc.

 ___Key features of RO-Crates___